bwvdnbro/samcrhss-webpage/schedule.md

 # Schedule

 Below is the schedule for the school.
-Changes to this schedule are still possible.
-Time slots are preliminary.

 ## Sunday 25/08